Elmonade/AutoSuspender/README.md

 Scaleability considered, since this system is meant for a single user, Node-Red running on a local machine should be able to handle the demand with ease.

+:speech_balloon:Assuming Node-Red installed and running.
+One can import the whole flow used in this project from *nodeRed* folder.
+Node-Red offers multiple ways to save and transfer the project.
+This instance, JSON format is used.
+After accessing the local server, this JSON can be imported easily with 'import' button inside hamburger menu on the top right corner.

 # The code

 Calculating the distance